dacharyc/dcwebsite/content/posts/2019-07-12-choosing-the-best-writing-tool.md

 In my experience, the more tightly coupled a technical writer is with a software development team, the more likely they are to be working in this type of environment.
 Tech writers that are more embedded in Product, Customer Services or other parts of the org are more likely to be using software that abstracts away some of the technical complexity.
 But that's obviously not true in every case; there are a wide range of ways technical writers work within an org, so it's tough to make generalizations about tooling and workflow.

-## The &#8220;best&#8221; writing tool changes in context
+## The "best" writing tool changes in context

-The one generalization it's safe to make about technical writing tooling is that the &#8220;best&#8221; tool varies based on the org, the desired output, SMEs and a broad range of factors.
-What's &#8220;best&#8221; in one org may not work at all in another org.
+The one generalization it's safe to make about technical writing tooling is that the "best" tool varies based on the org, the desired output, SMEs and a broad range of factors.
+What's "best" in one org may not work at all in another org.
 As a writer, the tools I use today may not be the ones I'll use tomorrow; today I'm working on Markdown files in Atom and running git on the command line, but tomorrow I might be drafting a blog post in a CMS, or working on API documentation.

 As a generalist, I enjoy using a wide range of writing tools; that way I can just pick up the best tool for the job when I sit down to start my task.